nrfconnect/sdk-nrf/doc/nrf/app_dev/tfm/index.rst

 Limitations
 ***********

-The following services are not supported:

-* Audit Log service in IPC model
+The following limitations apply to TF-M and its usage:

-* Firmware Update service
+* Firmware Update service is not supported.
-* Attestation service

-The following Crypto modules or ciphers are not supported:
+* The following crypto modules or ciphers are not supported:

-* OFB
-* CFB
+  * AES output feedback (AES-OFB) mode.
+  * AES cipher feedback (AES-CFB) mode.

-Isolation level 3 is not supported.
+* Isolation level 3 is not supported.

-In Isolation level 2 or higher, the number of peripherals configured as secure in Application Root of Trust (ARoT) is limited by the number of available MPU regions.
+* In Isolation level 2 or higher, the number of peripherals configured as secure in Application Root of Trust (ARoT) is limited by the number of available MPU regions.

-Nordic platforms support only the GCC toolchain for building TF-M.
+* Nordic Semiconductor devices only support the GCC toolchain for building TF-M.

-Enabling Floating point support in TF-M is currently not supported.
-Enabling Floating point Hard ABI (:kconfig:option:`CONFIG_FP_HARDABI`) in the application is currently not supported.

 .. _ug_tfm_partition_alignment_requirements: